mmarkin/EdgeLit_NTP_Clock/Using Arduino IDE.md

 This guide assumes you are familiar with the operation of the Arduino IDE.

 The latest version of the code is available from this repository.
-Just click the green “Code” button on the repository's main page to download the files to a local directory.
+Just click the green “<> Code” button on the repository's main page to download the files to a local directory.
 Choose the “Download ZIP” option then unzip the file you receive.
 The resulting EdgeLit_NTP_Clock-main directory is set up for PlatformIO, so you will have to do some re-arranging to use it with the Arduino IDE:
 - Move the main.cpp file from the src sub-directory to the main directory and rename it EdgeLit_NTP_Clock-main.ino.
 Ignore the warning that comes up.
 Changing the name and its extension is necessary.
 - Delete the src sub-directory.